SMS Notification Best Practices 2026 | MagicBell

-SMS notifications remain one of the most effective communication channels in 2026, with 98% open rates and 90% of messages read within 3 minutes.
-However, with great power comes great responsibility.
-Poor SMS practices can damage your brand reputation, violate regulations, and result in costly fines — and TCPA enforcement is surging, with 507 class actions filed in Q1 2025 alone, a 112% increase year-over-year.
+SMS notifications are still one of the best channels in 2026.
+They have 98% open rates.
+90% of messages are read within 3 minutes.
+But poor SMS habits carry real risk.
+They can hurt your brand, break the law, and lead to heavy fines.
+TCPA enforcement is surging.
+There were 507 class actions filed in Q1 2025 alone -- a 112% jump year-over-year.

 Understanding SMS Notification Regulations in 2026